Snowflake-Labs/openflow-unstructured-data-pipeline-demo/README.md

 **Snowflake Requirements**:

 - **Account**: **Enterprise Snowflake account** in AWS Commercial Regions
-- **OpenFlow**: **Available only for Enterprise accounts as BYOC (Bring Your Own Cloud) or SPCS
+- **Openflow**: **Available only for Enterprise accounts as BYOC (Bring Your Own Cloud) or SPCS
   (Snowpark Container Services) Public Preview**
-  - This demo requires Snowflake OpenFlow which is currently in Public Preview
+  - This demo requires Snowflake Openflow which is currently in Public Preview
-  - Contact your Snowflake account team to enable OpenFlow access
+  - Contact your Snowflake account team to enable Openflow access
 - **Service User**: SERVICE type user with key-pair authentication
 - **Secrets Manager**: AWS/Azure/HashiCorp recommended for production
 - **Cortex Search**: Enabled for document intelligence queries